realshouzy/YTDownloader/README.md

 ## Download
 You can find the realeses [here](https://github.com/realshouzy/YTDownloader/releases)
 - For Windows just download the executable
-- For Linux or macOS download the source code and in the scripts folder run the main.py (requires Python)
+- For Linux or macOS download the source code, install the requirements via pip and in the scripts folder run the main.py (requires Python 3.10 or newer)

 <br />